linode/docs/docs/guides/development/javascript/typescript-classes-introduction/index.md

 ## Interfaces and Implementations

-Like C#, TypeScript lacks multiple inheritance but has interfaces, which define characteristics such as structures or method names that must be implemented by classes that use them.
+Like C#, TypeScript lacks multiple inheritance but support *interfaces*.
+Interfaces define characteristics such as structures or method names that must be implemented by classes that use them.

-In the example below the Pingable interface requires a `ping()` method.
-The Sonar class implements it correctly; the Ball class does not.
+In the example below the `Pingable` interface requires a `ping()` method.
+The `Sonar` class implements it correctly; the `Ball` class does not.

 {{< file >}}
 interface Pingable {